davidfekke/fek.io/src/blog/2021-04-20/apple-silicon-for-developers-as-of-april-2021.md

 * Python: Python now has native support for the M1 processor.
 * R: No support for the R programming language.
 The reason for this is because R is built using a newer version of Fortran.
 Fortran code can be converted to C, but only Fortran-77.
 R was built with a newer version of Fortran.
 * Go Lang: Go is now fully supported on the M1 processor.
 * Rust: The Rust compiler was built with LLVM, the same compiler technology used for Xcode languages.
-It is now supported on the M1 prcessor.
+It is now supported on the M1 processor.

 # Docker and Virtualization
 * Docker: There was an early release of Docker that came out last year, but as a couple of days ago Docker [released](https://www.docker.com/blog/released-docker-desktop-for-mac-apple-silicon/) full support for the M1 processor.
 Docker supports images that run on both ARM and x86.